ondrong/home-monitor/local/README.md

 You might be curious where is the part responsible for taking photos from the webcam.
 It's right there in homemonitor shell script. :-) I also included the script I use for taking a picture from one of my cams (Logitech C210).
 No reason to include all of them since chances are you might never have the same setup I use.

 The source for temper USB device is also included.
-It's written in C and calibrated againt good old DS18B20 sensor to make that little device as accurate as possible.
+It's written in C and calibrated against good old DS18B20 sensor to make that little device as accurate as possible.